 Data is a powerful resource that many organizations have but it needs to be managed and stewarded with care.
 We must ensure that our data practices are in alignment with our overall organizational values, and that we do not increase the vulnerability of the people that we serve.

-Resources from Future of Privacy Forum, Responsible Data and +6
+Resources from Future of Privacy Forum, Google and +6